k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: crash when leaving level after a monsters worn light source was destroyed
 - Fix: same race could still be peaceful towards Convicts or Infidels
+- Fix: how demons view Infidels (crowned and not crowned)